ProjectVolo/volo-lockscreen/README.md

 ## Project Volo Material Design LightDM Theme

 This is a theme for LightDM's Webkit2 theme engine (`lightdm-webkit2-greeter`).
+Based on https://github.com/artur9010/lightdm-webkit-material by artur9010

 ### Screenshots
 TODO

 ### Features
-Currently the same as the abandoned project it was forked from:
+You can:

-- Selecting an available user from a dropdown box
+- Select a user from a dropdown box
-- Entering their password
+- Enter the password
-- Seeing their profile picture
+- Seeing a profile picture
-- Restarting the computer
+- Restart the computer
-- Shutting the computer down
+- Shut the computer down
-- Suspending the computer
+- Suspend the computer
-- Hibernate
+- Hibernate the computer
-- Select session (GNOME, KDE, Xfce or other installed DE)
+- Select session (GNOME, Budgie, KDE, Xfce or other installed DE)
 - Select your language
-- 3 different types of background (trianglify, particleground, and image)
 - Option to select keyboard layout (eq. pl_PL for Polish keyboard, en_US for English)
 - HiDpi screen support (2000px in width or more)
 - A clock with seconds